aaazureee/aaazureee.github.io/README.md

 - Built the front-end interface using Bootstrap CSS which supports Responsive Design.
 - Wrote test cases for database operations using [MochaJS](https://mochajs.org/).
 - Implemented authentication and authorization for staff account and student account.
-- Deploy a production version which uses gzip compression and server-side caching of minified static assets (JS and CSS).
+- Deployed a production version which uses gzip compression and server-side caching of minified static assets (JS and CSS).

 [GitHub](https://github.com/aaazureee/uow-event) •
 [App](https://uow-event.herokuapp.com)